axwain/axwain.github.io/content/posts/returning-to-my-roots.md

 I also have in mind doing another game project, one that uses the fusion mechanic from Yu-Gi-Oh!
 Forbidden Memories, but that would be a more involving project.
 I'll do that one when I'm not that rusty making games.

-For assets, I think I'll use (Kenney's ones)[https://kenney.nl/assets].
+For assets, I think I'll use [Kenney's ones](https://kenney.nl/assets).
 It would be similar to what I did when I started with Game Maker.
 Back then, I used Ari Fieldman's spritelib (no longer available unfortunately).

 ## Final Thoughts